Ess-Ka/EsskaAV3Obfuscator/README.md

 ![grafik](https://user-images.githubusercontent.com/84975839/172045255-eb83c061-cedc-4b52-842e-e99902d851c3.png)

-Obfuscates Meshes of any MeshFilter, SkinnedMeshRenderer, ParticleSystem or ParticleSystemRenderer.
+Obfuscates meshes of any mesh filter, skinned mesh renderer, particle system or particle system renderer.

 ### Blend Shapes

 ![grafik](https://user-images.githubusercontent.com/84975839/172045267-567e3508-c2f7-40eb-bea8-61d8a3fcbb27.png)

-Obfuscates Blend Shapes of any used Mesh.
+Obfuscates blend shapes of any used mesh.
 This will break face animations in MMD dances.
 If you want prevent that, set the "Preserve MMD" checkbox on top.

 ### Materials

 ![grafik](https://user-images.githubusercontent.com/84975839/172045276-5ec7a318-7200-4e20-bf6f-7f7fe7b76443.png)

-Obfuscates Materials of any MeshRenderer, SkinnedMeshRenderer, ParticleSystemRenderer or AnimationClip.
+Obfuscates materials of any mesh renderer, skinned mesh renderer, particle system renderer or animation clip.

 ### Textures

 ![grafik](https://user-images.githubusercontent.com/84975839/172046927-2c6408f2-d010-4b23-b97c-87e06284de1c.png)

-Obfuscates Textures of any used Material, RenderTextures used by any Camera or Icons used in VRC Menus.
+Obfuscates textures of any used material, render textures used by any camera or icons used in VRC menus.

 ### Audio Clips

 ![grafik](https://user-images.githubusercontent.com/84975839/172045320-d9deb184-deaf-4209-9d37-3e56b7ba6652.png)

-Obfuscates Audio Clips of any AudioSource.
+Obfuscates audio clips of any audio source.

 ### Obfuscate

 ![grafik](https://user-images.githubusercontent.com/84975839/172045336-bde72aed-80bb-4bfb-b7a5-6f18973b6115.png)

 This starts the obfuscation.
-Your avatar GameObject will be copied and all obfuscated data will be stored in the Assets/Obfuscated folder.
+Your avatar game object will be copied and all obfuscated data will be stored in the Assets/Obfuscated folder.
 Depending on amount of files, this process may take some time.
 Errors will be shown in console window.

 ### Clear Obfuscated Data

 ![grafik](https://user-images.githubusercontent.com/84975839/172045352-7d1844c1-ee24-4746-9e83-36697b1a2827.png)

-Removes the obfuscated GameObject and the obfuscated data in the Assets/Obfuscated folder.
+Removes the obfuscated game object and the obfuscated data in the Assets/Obfuscated folder.